Karim-Akmal/Synthetic-Data-Generator-with-Quality-Guardrails/README.md

 - Compare sentiment distributions
 - Use larger LLMs (LLaMA-3 8B, GPT-4o)
 - Build dashboards for visualization
 - Extract topics or clusters from reviews
-- Compute **average frequency of words** across reviews
+- Compute average frequency of words across reviews (these steps are essential for guardrail checks to pass only the proper reviews)
-- Analyze **sentiment and tone** of each review
+- Analyze sentiment and tone of each review (these steps are essential for guardrail checks to pass only the proper reviews)
 ---

 ## License